clnsmth/geoenvo/README.md

 ![example workflow](https://github.com/clnsmth/geoenvo/actions/workflows/ci-cd.yml/badge.svg)
 [![codecov](https://codecov.io/github/clnsmth/geoenvo/graph/badge.svg?token=2J4MNIXCTD)](https://codecov.io/github/clnsmth/geoenvo)

-`geoenvo` is a Python library that links geographic coordinates to environmental descriptions.
-It provides environmental descriptions in both the original format of the source data and a standardized ENVO ([Environment Ontology](https://sites.google.com/site/environmentontology/)) representation, mapping descriptions to ENVO terms for consistency and interoperability.
+`geoenvo` is a Python library that links geographic coordinates to environmental properties.
+These properties are described using the terminology of the source data, with options to map to other semantic resources, including controlled vocabularies and ontologies.
+By default, `geoenvo` maps to ENVO ([Environment Ontology](https://sites.google.com/site/environmentontology/)).

 ## Motivation

 There is a vast amount of data available from diverse sources, and geoenvo offers a straightforward way to expose the environmental semantics of these datasets.
 By doing so, it provides a mechanism to connect otherwise disparate data sources through a shared environmental context, unlocking new opportunities for integrated analysis and research.

 ## Quick Start